 The Yankees’ world was changing.
 Col. Jacob Ruppert died on January 13, 1939.
 Lou Gehrig reported to St. Petersburg, Florida, for 1939 spring training weak and tiring.
 Dickey could see that his roommate was suffering, but was also holding out hope that he would return to past glory.
 “Pay no attention to Lou’s slow development,” said Dickey during spring training.
 “He’s sound, his timing is coming along and when we open in Boston a week from Monday, he’ll be the same old Iron Horse.
 If there is anybody on this club that I really know, it’s Lou.”

 Despite losing Gehrig, the Yankees marched forward, topping Boston by 17 games to land on top of the American League.
-Dickey hit .302, the last time his average exceeded.300.
+Dickey hit .302, the last time his average exceeded .300 in a full season.
 Of his 24 home runs, three came on July 26 against the St. Louis Browns.
-Dickey hit consecutive shots in his first three at-bats.
 In the World Series, he hit two home runs and drove in five runs as the Yankees swept Cincinnati.